Welcome to the Insentra Train Story

 Catch Someone Doing Something Right

 On our train, we aim to “catch someone doing something right”.
-Now, we know not everybody is going to do everything right all the time and we make mistakes.
-We also understand potentially people are going to forget some of the ways in which the train operates.
+Now we know not everybody is going to do everything right all the time and we make mistakes.
+We also understand people are potentially going to forget some of the ways in which the train operates.
 At that point, it’s a flag to us to indicate we may need to re-educate, work on an attitude readjustment or remind them of what needs to happen.
 I am not perfect so I can’t possibly expect our crew to perfect either.
 Constant improvement and reinforcement is the key.

 When we catch someone doing something right, we shout it out – another one of our core values – Celebration.
 Celebrate success and celebrate the wins.
 Call people out when they do good things!
-All too often in organizations, people are looking for others to do something wrong so they can leverage the error to make themselves look better as a result.
+All too often in organisations, people are looking for others to do something wrong so they can leverage the error to make themselves look better as a result.
 Either that or they play games to get ahead.
 Those behaviours are not tolerated on our train.

 On our train, when people do something right, we want you to absolutely shout it out and endorse it.
 When they don’t do things the right way, then it’s about understanding why they didn’t do it, helping them to understand what the right way is to do it.
 Ultimately, we like to make sure that everybody working becomes a better version of themselves and we understand that people are not perfect.